Navigating a co-parenting relationship with a toxic ex is one of the biggest challenges of parenting as a single parent.

 Maybe your ex does have a personality disorder, but under stress, none of us are at our best–and divorce is stressful.
 Being a single parent is stressful and co-parenting with someone we can’t live with is stressful.

 According to the largest study ever conducted on personality disorders by the U.S. National Institutes of Health 5.9% of the U.S. population has a borderline personality disorder (many of the same selfish characteristics) and 6.2% has a narcissistic personality disorder.

 Maybe your ex does have a borderline or narcissistic personality disorder.
 If this is true you are probably wondering if it is even possible to co-parent with a narcissist.

 Consider that your ex is hurting, under stress, and doing the best he can.
 Be empathetic, but not stupid or enabling.
 I know “stupid” isn’t a very nice thing to say, but you can be respectful and polite without being a pushover.
-Be kind, but don’t be a doormat.
+I can not stress enought be kind, but don’t be a doormat.

 Co-Parenting With a Toxic Ex & Boundaries